Marquette vs. Northern Illinois Predictions & Picks - November 6

 Marquette Performance Insights

-- Last year, Marquette was 23rd-best in the country offensively (79.3 points scored per game) and ranked 184th defensively (70.3 points conceded).
+- Last season, Marquette was 23rd-best in the nation offensively (79.3 points scored per game) and ranked 184th defensively (70.3 points conceded).

+- The Golden Eagles grabbed 28.4 rebounds per game and gave up 32.6 boards last season, ranking 333rd and 281st, respectively, in the country.

+- Last season Marquette was sixth-best in the country in assists with 17.3 per game.

-- The Golden Eagles attempted 58% of their shots from inside the arc, and 42% from beyond it last year.
-In terms of makes, 69.5% of the Golden Eagles' baskets were 2-pointers, and 30.5% were 3-pointers.
+- The Golden Eagles attempted 42% percent of their shots from behind the 3-point line last season, and 58% percent from inside it.
+In terms of makes, 30.5% of the Golden Eagles' buckets were 3-pointers, and 69.5% were 2-pointers.

 Northern Illinois Performance Insights

-- With 72 points per game on offense, Northern Illinois ranked 169th in college basketball last year.
-Defensively, it allowed 75 points per contest, which ranked 311th in college basketball.
+- Northern Illinois scored 72 points per game (169th-ranked in college basketball) last year, while allowing 75 points per contest (311th-ranked).

-- Last season the Huskies averaged 30 rebounds per game (278th-ranked in college basketball) and gave up 33.4 rebounds per contest (310th-ranked).
+- The Huskies grabbed 30 boards per game (278th-ranked in college basketball) last year, while allowing 33.4 rebounds per contest (310th-ranked).

-- Last year Northern Illinois ranked 211th in college basketball in assists, dishing out 12.6 per game.
+- Northern Illinois averaged 12.6 dimes per game, which ranked them 211th in the country.

-- Northern Illinois ranked 177th in the nation with 7.2 treys allowed per game.
-Meanwhile, it ranked 112th with a 32.8% shooting percentage allowed from three-point land.
+- With 7.2 treys conceded per game, Northern Illinois was 177th in the nation.
+It allowed a 32.8% shooting percentage from three-point land, which ranked 112th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.